-A serious problem is that neither TREC nor Texas Realtors disclosure forms (nor the promulgated contracts) adequately clarify the seller’s ongoing duty to disclose material facts.
-It is not enough to counter this point by saying that a seller’s disclosure obligations are expressed elsewhere in statutes like the DTPA or in case law.
-Buyers and sellers are unlikely to research and read those.
+A serious problem is that neither TREC nor Texas Realtors contracts or disclosure forms adequately state the seller’s existing and ongoing duty to disclose known material facts, conditions, and circumstances.
+It is not enough to counter this point by saying that a seller’s disclosure obligations are separately stated in the DTPA and case law.
+Buyers and sellers are unlikely to research or read either one.
 In the real world, real estate practitioners are lucky if they can get the parties to read the contracts in front of them.

 Clarity on the issue of seller disclosure is further clouded by the no-warranty language (recommended by the statute) which appears at the top of both promulgated disclosure forms.
 The TREC Seller’s Disclosure Notice states:

 THIS NOTICE IS A DISCLOSURE OF THE SELLER’S KNOWLEDGE OF THE CONDITION OF THE PROPERTY AS OF THE DATE SIGNED BY SELLER AND IS NOT A SUBSTITUTE FOR ANY INSPECTIONS OR WARRANTIES THE PURCHASER MAY WISH TO OBTAIN.
 IT IS NOT A WARRANTY OF ANY KIND BY SELLER OR SELLER’S AGENTS.

-The Texas Realtors disclosure is the same except for a change to the last line, which reads:
+The Texas Realtors disclosure is the same except for a change to the last line.
+It reads:

 IT IS NOT A WARRANTY OF ANY KIND BY SELLER, SELLER’S AGENTS, OR ANY OTHER AGENT.

 When these disclaimers mention the word warranty, they presumably refer to a mechanical or functional warranty of some kind—for instance, a warranty that the roof will continue shutting out rain for another five years.
-It’s fine to exclude this possible (but remote) misinterpretation of the disclosure form, but by excluding warranties of any kind this wording would also appear to exclude the warranty of truth; there is such a thing, after all, as a seller making a representation and warranty that the contents of the disclosure are true and correct.
+It’s fine to exclude this possible (but remote) misinterpretation of the disclosure form, but by excluding warranties of any kind this wording also appears to exclude the warranty of truth; there is such a thing, after all, as a seller making a representation and warranty that the contents of the Seller’s Disclosure are true and correct.
 The statutorily recommended language, in rejecting warranties of any kind, has the unfortunate effect of also excluding a warranty of truth, accuracy, and completeness.
+More unnecessary ambiguity.